arXiv/arxiv-canonical/README.md

 FLASK_APP=ui.py FLASK_DEBUG=1 pipenv run flask run
 ```

 Dockerfiles are also provided in the root of this repository.
-These use uWSGI and the
+These use uWSGI
-corresponding ``wsgi_[xxx].py`` entrypoints.
+and the corresponding ``wsgi_[xxx].py`` entrypoints.

+## AWS services, mocking

+It's helpful to use a live API when developing components against AWS services.
+We use [Localstack](https://github.com/localstack/localstack) for this
+purpose.

 ## Contributor guidelines